ReeceDunne/ReeceDunne/README.md

 Hi 👋 My name is Reece
 ============================

-Developer
+Software Developer
 ---------

-I am a full-stack developer with a passion for development.
-I am a full-time software developer with years of experience in Software Development.
+I'm a full-time full-stack developer with a passion for development and years of experience in Software Development.

 * 🌍  I'm based in Birmingham, UK
-* 🧠  I'm learning everything JavaScript
+* 🧠  I'm learning everything JavaScript, MySQL, and GCP

 ### Skills